opencog/atomspace/opencog/persist/sql/README.md

 A large value for `wal_buffers` is needed because much of the database traffic consists of updates.
 Enabling vacuum is very important, for the same reason; performance degrades substantially (by factors of 3x-10x) without regular vacuuming.
-(Newer versions of postrgres vacuum automatically.
+(Newer versions of Postgres vacuum automatically.
 YMMV.)

 Restarting the server might lead to errors stating that max shared mem